 - Fill out a USM-94.
 Be very careful about ensuring that it is complete and concise, and make sure that it is signed by a court official or an attorney.
 If it is not, make sure that the person signing is commissioned by the court.

-- Send to the appropriate Central Authority.
+- Send your package to the Central Authority.
+All documents duplicated.

 - Sit tight.
 It may take a while—likely 3-5 months from submission to return of proof.